JustinSDK/dotSCAD/docs/lib3x-pp_disk.md

 - `radius` : The radius of the disk.
 - `value_count` : Number of random numbers to return as a vector.
-- `seed_value` : Optional.
+- `seed` : Optional.
 Seed value for random number generator for repeatable results.

 ## Examples